gophergala2016/huk/README.md

 `$ huk init`

 huk will ask you for your name, this is a simple identifier- your first name (ex.
-Alice or Bob) will work just fine
+Alice or Bob) will work just fine.

+huk will also ask for your default huk folder, default is ( ~/huk )

 When you want to send a file, type: